Kehinde-Crypto/ERC721-DROP/README.md

-Here's a polished README file for your project, tailored for an ERC721 DROP implementation:
+Here's a polished README file for your project, tailored for an ERC721 DROP implementation:  In this project provides ERC Concepts with some some smart contract implementations that are used

 ---